buildpacks/rfcs/0000-spec-distribution.md

 The value of each flag must be one of:
 - A buildpack ID of a buildpack on the builder, optionally followed by `@` and a version
 - A path to a buildpackage on the local filesystem
 - A reference to a buildpackage on a Docker registry
+- A URI or local filesystem path to a blob

+When a blob is specified, the first buildpack in `buildpack.toml` is assumed to be the desired buildpack.

 A version must be specified if the version is ambiguous.